Most popular backend frameworks

 Firebase comes with Google-based services for real-time database access, crash reporting, cloud storage, authentication, etc. Even with a free plan, Firebase provides everything needed for a web/mobile app to function.

-When developing iOS apps, you need to ensure the following functionality:
+When developing iOS apps, you need to guarantee the following functionality:

 • Real-time database access